Skip to Main Content

 About Patent and Trademark Resource Center (PTRC)

 The Patent and Trademark Resource Center (PTRC) is a national network of academic, public and special libraries that provide intellectual property services to the public.
 The PTRC's mission includes: Disseminating patent and trademark information, and supporting diverse intellectual property needs of the public.
 The Georgia Tech Library joined PTRC program in 1946 as one of the initial 22 libraries.
 We have all available patents issued in the U.S. since 1790 on file together with additional search tools.
-Currently, we provide the following resources and services:

 Disclaimer: